Estimating Extreme 3D Image Rotation with Transformer Cross-Attention: Experimental Results

 \subsection{Training Details}

 We use a pre-trained Residual-Unet \cite{zhang2018road} (same as in Cai et al. \cite{Cai2021Extreme}) as a backbone to compute the feature maps of the two input images \textbf{$(\hat{I_{1}},\hat{I_{2}})$}$\in \mathbb{R} ^{c\times k_{1}\times k_{2}}=\mathbb{R}$$^{128\times 32\times 32}$.
-In line with Fig. \ref{fig:overview}, the embeddings were reshaped and concatenated along the axis of the samples to form the tensor $\mathbf{T}\in \mathbb{R} ^{(2\cdot 32\cdot 32)\times 128}=\mathbb{R}^{2048\times 128}$. $\mathbf{T}$ was the input to the Transformer-Encoder, consisting of $l=2$ layers with ReLU non-linearity and a dropout of $p=0.1$.
-Each encoder layer uses $h=4$ MHA heads and a hidden dimension of $C_{h}=768$.
+According to Fig. \ref{fig:overview}, subsequently, these feature maps are cross-propagated into dedicated decoder units, resulting in the refinement of representations $\Bar{\Bar{I_{1}}}$ and $\Bar{\Bar{I_{2}}}$.
+The refinements of the representations $\Bar{\Bar{I_{1}}}$ and $\Bar{\Bar{I_{2}}} $ were reshaped and concatenated along the axis of the samples to form the tensor $\mathbf{T}\in \mathbb{R}^{(2\cdot 32\cdot 32)\times 128}=\mathbb{R} ^{2048\times 128}$. $\mathbf{T}$ was the input to the Transformer-Encoder, consisting of $l=2$ layers with ReLU nonlinearity and a dropout of $p=0.1$.
+Each encoder layer uses $h=4$ MHA heads and a hidden dimension of $C_{h}=768$ .
 An ablation study of the Transformer-Encoder parameters is given in Section \ref{subsec:ablation}.
-The Transformer-Encoder's output \textbf{$\hat{T}$} is used by the MLP regressor detailed in Table \ref{tab:res_block_table} that computes the quaternion representation for the regression loss in Eq. \ref{equ:loss}.
+The Transformer-Encoder's output \textbf{$ \hat{T}$} is then fed into a dual-path structure comprising two concatenated decoders.
+The primary decoder receives a learnt quaternion vector initialized by white Gaussian noise, $\Bar{q}$, as input and the cross-attention $\hat{T}$ as a query, and produces $\Bar{\Bar{T}}$, enhancing contextual nuances, while the subsequent decoder gets $\Bar{\Bar{T} }$ as an input and the same empty quaternion vector, $\Bar{q}$ as a query, and generates $\Bar{\Bar{q}}$, encapsulating pivotal rotational attributes.
+The two sequential attention-based decoders use $l=2$ layers with $h=2$ MHA heads and a hidden dimension of $C_{h}=768$.
+Finally, the MLP regressor that computes the quaternion representation for the regression loss in Eq. \ref {equ:loss}.
+The MLP regressor contains two fully connected layers.
 Throughout all experiments, the model is optimized using an Adam optimizer with an initial learning rate of $\lambda =5e-4$, with $\beta _{1}=0.9$, $ \beta _{2}=0.999$, $\epsilon =10^{-10}$\textbf{, }and a batch size of $20$.
-Our model is implemented in PyTorch, it is end-to-end trainable, and all experiments were performed on an 8GB NVIDIA GeForce GTX 2080 GPU.
+Our model is implemented in PyTorch, it is end-to-end trainable, and all experiments were performed on an 8GB NVIDIA GeForce GTX 2080 GPU. \definecolor{graytext}{RGB}{130,130,130}